 Advantages of Solar Roofing

 It’s no secret that solar roofing has many advantages and offers immense potential for homeowners.
 For those looking to reduce their energy consumption, the primary benefit of a solar roof is self-evident: it harvest the sun’s energy, converting it into electricity to reduce both the household’s carbon footprint and bills.
-Moreover, installing a solar roof also increases a property’s value when an owner decides to sell – while estimates vary depending on location and installation costs, a recent study showed that adding solar panels to a home in California resulted in an increase of $15,000 in net sale price.
+Moreover, Solar Roof Installation also increases a property’s value when an owner decides to sell – while estimates vary depending on location and installation costs, a recent study showed that adding solar panels to a home in California resulted in an increase of $15,000 in net sale price.
 Finally, many states and local governments offer tax credits and rebates for solar panel installations, providing much-needed financial assistance to cover the cost.

 However, not everything about solar roofs is sunshine and rainbows.
 Installing one remains an expensive undertaking for most households, as purchasing reliable panels and hiring competent workers can stretch the budget of even wealthier families.
 Additionally, shady climates will inevitably lead to decreased returns from harvesting solar energy making investment questionably rewarding during winter or cloudy periods.
 In some cases, regulations imposed by homeowners associations might further impede this process and require written permission from all members prior to installation.